TosbackCgusBridge-Bot/CGUs-versions/Wayfair/Privacy Policy.md

 California Residents

 California law permits individuals who provide Wayfair with Personal Information and who are California residents to request certain information regarding our disclosure of Personal Information to third parties for their direct marketing purposes.
-To request this information, please send an email to legal@wayfair.com.
+To request this information, please contact us here.

 Visitors from Outside of the United States